-- Dragging a process or user frame onto a CPU box in the CPU panel binds the processes to the corresponding CPU. - Dragging a process or user frame to the Process Monitor panel causes the processes to be displayed in that panel. - Dragging a process onto the Process Scheduler dialog of the Process Monitor panel changes the dialog to refer to that process.
+- Dragging a process or user frame onto a CPU box in the CPU Status panel binds the processes to the corresponding CPU. - Dragging a process or user frame to the Process Monitor panel causes the processes to be displayed in that panel. - Dragging a process onto the Process Scheduler dialog of the Process Monitor panel changes the dialog to refer to that process. - Dragging a process or user frame onto the Kill destination panel causes the processes to be killed with a SIGKILL signal. - Dragging a process or user frame onto the Unbind destination panel causes the processes to be unbound from any CPU's.

-When dragging processes or user frames, only the current processes associated with the operation are placed in the destination area.
-If new processes are executed for the user, they will appear in the user frame in the Process List panel, but they are not automatically displayed in the Process Monitor panel or in the destination of the drop operation.
+When dragging processes or user frames, only the current processes associated with the operation are affected.
+If new processes subsequently are executed for the user, they will appear in the user frame in the Process List panel, but they are not automatically displayed in the Process Monitor panel or in the destination of the drop operation.